Sharly-Chess/sharly-chess.github.io/docs/running-an-event/managing-pairings.en.md

 However, once the pairings have been generated, they can be fully managed from the **Pairings** page in the admin interface.

 {: .note }
-> ⓘ An experimental version of _Sharly Chess_ can generate pairings directly using an open-source library called [bbpPairings](https://github.com/BieremaBoyzProgramming/bbpPairings) — the same library used by several FIDE-endorsed tournament managers.
+> :information_source: An experimental version of _Sharly Chess_ can generate pairings directly using an open-source library called [bbpPairings](https://github.com/BieremaBoyzProgramming/bbpPairings) — the same library used by several FIDE-endorsed tournament managers.
 > Official support for integrated pairing generation is coming soon.

 ---